WWitman/swagger-node-slack/README-blog2.md

 [Slack](https://slack.com/) is a messaging app for team communication.
 A nice thing about Slack is that you can easily [integrate external services](https://slack.com/integrations) to provide extra features.
 For example, out-of-the-box integrations are available for services like GitHub, Google Drive, Heroku, Jira, and many others.

 The [swagger](https://www.npmjs.com/package/swagger) NPM module provides tools for designing and building Swagger-compliant APIs entirely in Node.js.
-You can build and test `swagger` projects locally, or deploy them to any Cloud platform that supports Node.js.
+You can build and test `swagger` projects locally and deploy them to any Cloud platform that supports Node.js.

 ![alt text](./images/swagger-flow.png)